 The Etherscan homepage displays basic info and stats about the ETH token.
 It also shows the latest blocks written and the latest confirmed transactions:

-The Etherscan search bar helps users find transaction hashes, account address, token or smart contract address, as well as ENS addresses.
-From the search bar results users can then navigate to their respective info pages.
+The Etherscan search bar helps users find transaction hashes, account addresses, tokens, or smart contract addresses, as well as ENS addresses.
+From the search bar results, users can navigate to their respective info pages.

 How to read blocks on Etherscan

-Ethereum currently functions with the ERC-20 and ERC-721 standards for smart contracts and tokens.
+Ethereum currently functions with the ERC-20 (Ethereum-based tokens) and ERC-721 (NFTs) standards for smart contracts and tokens.
 Etherscan can fetch and display data for all tokens created under these protocols.
-At token page level users can look into the token’s contracts, see their trading volume and price changes, the market cap or the number of holders.
+At the token page level, users can look into the token’s contracts and see their trading volume and price changes, the market cap, or the number of holders.
 A wide array of details is available for exploration, from tokens transactions that were executed to analytics: